foundersandcoders/git-workflow-workshop-for-two/README.md

 <!-- ***********************************************************-->
 ## Step 15 - Programmer 2 creates a pull request

-1. Programmer 2 navigates to the repository on GitHub.com and creates a [pull request](https://help.github.com/articles/creating-a-pull-request/#creating-the-pull-request) selecting `master` as a base branch and `update-class-heading` as a head branch.
+1. Programmer 2 navigates to the repository on GitHub.com and creates a [pull request](https://help.github.com/articles/creating-a-pull-request/#creating-the-pull-request) selecting `main` as a base branch and `update-class-heading` as a head branch.
 Please add a descriptive title (e.g. `Update class name in page heading`) and leave a comment linking the pull request with the issue `#<number>`.
 Please also select Programmer 1 as an [assignee](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/).